HesaiTechnology/HesaiLidar_Swift_ROS/README.md

 ## About the project
 This repository includes the ROS Driver for Pandar LiDAR sensor manufactured by Hesai Technology.
 Branches are included for different systems and UDP protocol versions.

-Developed based on [HesaiLidar_Swift_SDK](https://github.com/HesaiTechnology/HesaiLidar_Swift_SDK), After launched, the project will monitor UDP packets from Lidar,parse data and publish point cloud frames into ROS under topic: ```/pandar_points```.
+Developed based on [HesaiLidar_Swift_SDK](https://github.com/HesaiTechnology/HesaiLidar_Swift_SDK), After launched, the project will monitor UDP packets from Lidar,parse data and publish point clouds frames into ROS under topic: ```/pandar_points```.
 It can also be used as an official demo showing how to work with [HesaiLidar_Swift_SDK](https://github.com/HesaiTechnology/HesaiLidar_Swift_SDK).

 ## Branches
 ```